Vyral/max-folkers/_posts/2020-09-04-q-whats-the-latest-with-san-diego-real-estate.md

 It’s officially September\!
 Today I wanted to give you a quick update on what we saw in the San Diego market this summer.

-{% include pullquote.html %}

-As I’m sitting here, there are a few different statistics that will give you a great idea of where our market currently is and where it is headed. **Active listings, for example, were down 44% year over year in August.** At the same time, pending listings are up 19.2% year over year.
+There are a few different statistics that will give you a great idea of where our market currently is and where it is headed. **Active listings, for example, were down 44% year over year in August.** At the same time, pending listings are up 19.2% year over year.
 In other words, there are more home sales right now than there were at this time last year despite COVID.&nbsp;

 **As a result, our median price is at an all-time high of $646,500.** Of the seven deals we have in escrow right now, one was a full-priced cash offer and the other six were all over asking price.
 That’s the kind of market we’re in right now.

+{% include pullquote.html %}

 If you’re a buyer in this market, you’ll need to be on top of your game. **You need a pre-qualification letter or proof of funds, you need to get creative with contingencies, and you need to partner with an experienced broker** who can get a deal done for you in this type of competitive market.